Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-template-java.md

   # set must be formatted as a comma-delimited list of `key=value` pairs.
   # Example - "business-unit=accounting, office=Baltimore"
   # metadata: NEEDS_TO_BE_SET

+  # Provide the ID of a session which already exists in the Contrast
+  # UI.
+Vulnerabilities discovered by the agent are associated with
+  # this session.
+If an invalid ID is supplied, the agent will be
+  # disabled.
+This option and `application.session_metadata` are
+  # mutually exclusive; if both are set, the agent will be disabled.
+  # session_id: NEEDS_TO_BE_SET

+  # Provide metadata which is used to create a new session ID in the
+  # Contrast UI.
+Vulnerabilities discovered by the agent are associated
+  # with this new session.
+This value should be formatted as key=value pairs
+  # (conforming to RFC 2253).
+Available key names for this configuration
+  # are branchName, buildNumber, commitHash, committer, gitTag, repository,
+  # testRun, and version.
+This option and `application.session_id` are
+  # mutually exclusive; if both are set the agent will be disabled.
+  # session_metadata: NEEDS_TO_BE_SET

 # ==============================================================================
 # server